Signed in as:

 filler@godaddy.com

-Ta Chi short for Taijiquan, is an internal Chinese martial art and healing practice, which uses relatively slow movements to practice breathing, mindfulness, internal strength and self-defense techniques.
+Tai Chi short for Taijiquan, is one of the internal Chinese martial arts and healing practice, which uses relatively slow movements to practice breathing, mindfulness, internal strength and self-defense techniques.

 Like meditation, it uses focused relaxation and awareness to foster mental calm and clarity.
 Unlike meditation, however, it also aids the muscles and soft tissues and provides physical stress relief.
 It’s especially nice option for people who find it hard to focus in typical meditation.